 Crawford Gribben interviews Jeremy about his new publication England in the Age of Shakespeare published by Indiana University Press.
 Listen now.

 ‘One might almost have walked over the Thames and through every part of it on the boats, which could scarcely pass by each other.’
 This description of a regatta in 1775 can be followed by ‘Paddler,’ a newspaper correspondent on 3 July 1880, who seeking relief ‘in the enjoyment of a leisurely paddle on the river in these long twilight evenings’ faces ‘the noisy and immodest proceedings of the evenings’ and their ‘foul and disgusting language which assaults one’s ears and serves to call attention to the immodesty which might otherwise pass unnoticed,’ or by TS Eliot, working for the Colonial and Foreign Department of Lloyd’s Bank, and finding in Thameside London intimations of the prospect of salvation described in The Waste Land (1922):

 Read the full piece on The Article website.

 Charles Coutinho interviews Jeremy about his recent book A Brief History of Italy for the New Books Network.
 Listen now.

 Read Jeremy’s recent piece for The Article website.

 Read Jeremy’s piece on The Article website.

 Jeremy’s new publications A Brief History of Portugal is out April 2020.

 A Discussion with Jeremy Black and William Gibson.
 Listen to the podcast.

-Jeremy’s Imperial Legacies: The British Empire Around the World is reviewed for the Goodreads website.
+Jeremy’s book Imperial Legacies: The British Empire Around the World is reviewed on The American Conservative website.